RichNeum/RichNeum/README.md

 - Craft interactive dashboards and compelling data stories using **Tableau** and **Power BI**
 - Perform complex data manipulations with **SQL** and **Python**
 - Build automated solutions to optimize workflows and enhance performance tracking
-- Collaborate cross-functionally to align insights with business goals
+- Collaborate cross-functionally to align insights with operations and business goals

 ---